Nonclassicality detection from few Fock-state probabilities: Comparison with Wigner and P -function criteria

 \section{Comparison with Wigner and \texorpdfstring{$P$}{P}-function criteria}

 In this section we will present an analysis of the classes of states discussed in the main text using the standard methods to certify nonclassicality via the non-positivity of Wigner and $P$-functions.
+While the results of such methods are not comparable with those obtained with the techniques we discussed in the main text, in that they rely on completely different assumptions on what information is needed to apply the methods, they can be of interest to compare how restricting the available information can change the capacity of predicting the nonclassicality of a given state.